ElAwbery/Lucky_Egg/README.md

      - Integrated set and store functionality into the ORM, replacing the store method of previous versions with a specialized setattr
      - Updated application code so that it no longer sets attributes

-Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.
+Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design, and code review.